digime/digime-sdk-nodejs/guides/authorize.md

-In order to push or read data from digi.me, we first need to create an user access token for each user.
+In order to push or read data from digi.me, we first need to create a user access token for each user.
-User access tokens are linked to a contract, and it is possible to create multiple tokens that has access to the same digi.me libary.
+User access tokens are linked to a contract, and it is possible to create multiple tokens that have access to the same digi.me library.
-Authorization is the process to obtain an user access token for the user.
+Authorization is the process of obtaining a user access token for the user.

 ### When do we need to authorize?

-Authorization is needed:
+Authorization is required in the following scenarios:

 * For new users.
-You have the option to also ask the user to onboard a service during this process.
+You also have the option to ask the user to onboard first source during this process.
-* For an existing user working with a different contract. eg, They have shared data but now we would like to push data in their digi.me.
+* For an existing user working with a different contract.
+For example, if they have shared data and now you would like to push data into their digi.me.

-If you are getting error `The token (refresh_token) is invalid` please check [getReauthorizeUrl](./reauthorize.html) method.
+If you encounter the error `The token (refresh_token) is expired` please refer to the [getReauthorizeUrl](./reauthorize.html) method.

 ### What are the steps?

-* Getting a authorization URL and a code verifier.
+* Obtain an authorization URL and a code verifier.
-* Redirecting the user to this authorization URL.
+* Redirect the user to the authorization URL.
-* Exchanging the result for an user access token.
+* Exchange the result for a user access token.

 ## Getting a authorization URL and a code verifier